zbanga/FXCM_currency/README.md

 Documentation for FXCM API: http://fxcmpy.tpq.io/

 Adpated from : http://hilpisch.com/fxcm_ai.html

+Download or install jupyter notebook to view files

 Add your token from FXCM to the fxcm.cfg to start trading